Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Azimuthal asymmetries for the combined deuteron data

 \subsection{Asymmetries as functions of kinematic variables}

-The final 2002--2006 results on the modulation amplitudes of asymmetries $a_{h^\pm}(\phi)$ calculated as a function of one of the variables $x,\ z$ and $p^{h}_{T}$ while disregarding the other two are presented in Fig.~\ref{fig4}.
+The final 2002 -- 2006 results on the modulation amplitudes of asymmetries $a_{h^\pm}(\phi)$ calculated as the function of one of the variables $x,\ z$ and $p^{h}_{T}$ while disregarding the others were obtained from the statistically averaged 2002, 2003, 2004 and 2006 modulation amplitudes.
+The results are presented in Fig.~\ref{fig4}.

-Except for the amplitudes $a^{0}_{h^\pm}(x)$, all other amplitudes, when fitted by constant, are found to be consistent with zero within statistical uncertainties.
-The amplitudes $a_{h^\pm }^0(x)$ have the same $x$-de\-pendences for positive and negative hadrons.
-Addi\-tionally, the $x$-de\-pen\-dences of the $a^0_{h^\pm}(x)/D_0(x,y)$ values are presented in Fig.~\ref{fig5}, where $D_0(x,y)$ is the virtual-pho\-ton depolarisation factor multiplied by the average beam polarisation $|P_\mu|$ as defined in Ref.~\cite{Alekseev:2010dm} for each $x$-bin.
-If the amplitudes $a_{h^\pm}^0(x)$ represent main contributions to the asymmetries of Eq.~(\ref{eq2}), the values of $a_{h^\pm}^0(x)/D_{0}(x,y)$ by definition (see e.g.\ Ref.~\cite{Anselmino:1994gn}) are equal to the asymmetries $A^{h^\pm}_{1d}(x)$.
-Within experimental uncertainties, there is good agreement between our data on $a_{h^\pm }^0(x)/D_{0}(x,y)$ and the data of Ref.~\cite{Alekseev:2007vi} on $A^{h^\pm}_{1d}(x)$, which confirms the correctness of the results on the asymmetries calculated by the modified acceptance-cancelling method.
-The values of $A^{h^\pm}_{1d}(x)$ were obtained with the 2002--2004 data.
-A similar $x$-dependence was also observed with 2002--2006 data for the asymmetries $A^{\pi^\pm}_{1d}(x)$ and $A^{K^+}_{1d}(x)$ obtained with identified pions and positive kaons, respectively Ref.~\cite{Alekseev:2009ac}.
+Except for the $a^{0}_{h^\pm}(x)$, all amplitudes when fitted by constants are found to be consistent with zero within statistical uncertainties ($\chi^2/NDF\simeq 1$).
+As expected, the $a_{h^\pm }^0(x)$ for deuteron target have the same $x$-de\-pendence for positive and negative hadrons.
+Addi\-tionally, the $x$-de\-pen\-dence of the $a^0_{h^\pm}(x)/D_0(x,y)$ values are presented in Fig.~\ref{fig5}, where $D_0(x,y)$ is the virtual-pho\-ton depolarisation factor for each $x$ interval multiplied by the average beam polarisation $|P_\mu|$, as defined in Ref.~\cite{Alekseev:2010dm}.
+If the $a_{h^\pm}^0(x)$ represent the main contributions to the asymmetries of Eq.~(\ref{eq2}), the values of $a_{h^\pm}^0(x)/D_{0}(x,y)$ by definition (see e.g.\ Ref.~\cite{Anselmino:1994gn}) should be equal to the asymmetries $A^{h^\pm}_{1d}(x)$.
+Within experimental uncertainties, there is a good agreement between our data on $a_{h^\pm }^0(x)/D_{0}(x,y)$ and the data of Ref.~\cite{Alekseev:2007vi} on $A^{h^\pm}_{1d}(x)$, which confirms the correctness of the results on the asymmetries calculated by the modified acceptance-cancelling method.
+The values of $A^{h^\pm}_{1d}(x)$ were obtained with the 2002 -- 2004 data.
+A similar $x$-dependence was also observed with 2002 -- 2006 data for the asymmetries $A^{\pi^\pm}_{1d}(x)$ and $A^{K^+}_{1d}(x)$ obtained with the identified hadrons (see Ref.~\cite{Alekseev:2009ac}).